yourlabs/blog/content/_index.en.md

     <h2>IT Consulting</h2>
     <div class="container">
       <span class="subtitle">
-        YourLabs Business Service is a consulting company offering various services primarly in IT and registered as a business in France.
+        YourLabs Business Service is a consulting company offering services primarily in IT and registered as a business in France.
       </span>
     </div>
   </div>